Where can I find personal training advice online?

-In time, books, television shows, home video, and more added to the flow of the informational.
+In time, books, television shows, home videos, and more added to the flow of the informational.
 Today, the internet now serves as the biggest venue for information about personal training.

 Regularly reading and viewing a number of online resources featuring personal training discussions should increase your knowledge about the topic.